 Associate Campus Pastor

-Worship Leader, Young Pros Director
+Worship Leader, Equipping Director

 John Pearson is a campus elder who’s been at the Summit since 2008.
 He’s also a faculty member with the Duke Institute for Brain Sciences, where his work combines data mining approaches with clinical research.
-His wife, Amber, serves as local outreach director for the Downtown Durham campus.

 Vic Wallace is a campus elder and works at the Durham Ritz.
 Vic and his wife Michele along with their sons Mitch and Chris have been at the Downtown Durham Campus for a couple of years now.
 They are involved in our worship, production and first impressions ministries.
 Vic also helps to coordinate our ministry efforts to refugees that are resettled in Durham.